cswasif/ZKS-Tunnel-VPN/ZKS_Protocol_Paper.md

 This paper makes the following contributions:

-- **Wasif-Vernam Cipher:** A novel XOR-based encryption scheme with mandatory key rotation, designed for high performance while maintaining semantic security through proper key management.

-- **True Vernam Mode (NEW in v2.0):** An optional information-theoretically secure encryption layer using triple-source entropy (local CSPRNG, Cloudflare LavaRand, and peer-collected randomness) to achieve mathematically unbreakable encryption, with graceful fallback to HKDF-based expansion.
+- **Wasif-Vernam Cipher:** A novel XOR-based encryption scheme providing **information-theoretic security** through triple-source entropy (local CSPRNG, Cloudflare LavaRand, and peer-collected randomness).
+The v2.0 evolution delivers mathematically unbreakable encryption with defense-in-depth ChaCha20-Poly1305 layering and graceful HKDF fallback.

 - **Entropy Tax:** A decentralized mechanism for generating cryptographic randomness from the participation of peers in the network, reducing reliance on potentially compromised local random number generators.